 The holiday season could very much be just as ‘unprecedented’ – to quote the Government’s new favourite word – as the rest of this challenging year.
 This means that it’s important Amazon sellers don’t approach the holiday season with a blasé ‘been there, done that’ attitude.

 Being fully prepared for a holiday shopping season with a difference is expected to be the key to boosting customer engagement, improving conversion rates and driving sales during the first holiday shopping season any of us have ever encountered during a global pandemic.

 What to Expect

-As 2020 has shown us, we can never be 100% sure what’s in store.
+We can never be 100% sure what’s in store.
 However, with so much research being undertaken during the outbreak, we do have more information than ever before about shopping behaviours and spending habits.

 - Increased Demand – While online sales often skyrocket during the holiday shopping season, reports suggest that digital spending still accounted for only 20% of all consumer retail spending at the end of 2019.
 Today, however, it’s estimated that online purchases will make up 30% of all spending.
 Subsequently, Amazon sellers can expect to see increased demand from their customers.

 - Supply Chain Gaps – Although many supply chains have reverted to greater levels of normality since the height of the pandemic, Amazon sellers must still consider whether their supply chain could be affected over the busier holiday season.
 It’s also possible that illness across supply chains could pose a risk to inventories, so this is something to keep in mind.

 - Delivery Delays – Deliveries are usually affected to some degree due to increased demand over the holiday period.
 Add in the fact that an increasing number of shoppers have been forced to make purchases online due to the closure of non-essential retail – and potential sickness across courier networks – and significant delays could occur.